farahanasuhaimi/React-Course-with-DevEd/README.md

 - It is only reflected on the screen, but not the data itself.
 - to update the data, set the `value` to the first state.
 - Similar to props, can only be passed down.
+- But it can be lifted up (brought up to the parent component) and share to the child component.

 2. Props: